nebius/soperator/README.md

 </div>

 [//]: # (Short description)
 Run Slurm in Kubernetes and enjoy the benefits of both systems.
+You can learn more about Soperator, its prerequisites, and architecture in the [Medium article](https://medium.com/p/e7a41f307d14).

 <img src="docs/images/slurm_in_k8s_diagram.svg" alt="Slurm in Kubernetes" width="100%" height="auto"/>